 I don’t have a lot of space to store items that I won’t use very often.

-Whichever container you choose, be sure to put your container on a heat-proof surface because it will get hot while your food is cooking.
+Whichever container you choose, be sure to put it on a heat-proof surface because it will get hot while your food is cooking.

 Key to Success #1 – Sous Vide Bacon in Original Packaging